LavDesign/Shopify_Liquid/README.md

 - Settings → Editor → Default Formatter: `prettier`
 - Settings → Editor → Format On Save: `true` (optional, if not set you're responsible for making sure files are formatted)
 - Settings → Theme Check → Only Single File Checks: `true` (improves performance of the theme check server)

+### Appendix: Shopify CLI 2.x

+As of October 2022, Shopify released a new version of the CLI, 3.x, that has breaking changes.
+As noted in System Dependencies, this repo requires Shopify CLI 2.x.

+If you've installed or upgraded the Shopify CLI after October 2022, you will be on Shopify CLI 3.x.
+Unfortunately, it is not compatible with this repository (for now).

+For now the workaround is to uninstall 3.x and re-install 2.x, see below:

+- jUninstall 3.x – If you used brew run brew uninstall shopify-cli.
+- To install 2.x, follow these install instructions
+- Then run which shopify2 (note the "2" at the end)
+- Take note of the path this command returns
+- Then create a symlink to shopify: ln -s $(which shopify2) /path/from/before/shopify For example, ln -s %(which shopify2) /opt/homebrew/bin/shopify You can test everything went OK by running: shopify help (you should see the help string)

+> NOTE: If uninstalling 3.x is not an option, alternatively you could install 2.x and update the package.json in this repo to use `shopify2` as opposed to `shopify`.
+You'll need to make sure all developers on the project then install 2.x using the link above so it's available to them.

 ## License